Šavnik: History

 Unlike most settlements in the area, which date back several centuries, Šavnik is relatively new, founded only in 1861.
 It was populated by migrants from other parts of Montenegro and Herzegovina, mostly craftsmen, merchants, riflers and blacksmiths, which were needed by local farmers.
 The area was overgrown with willows, which the newly formed town was named after (šavice – willow branches or seams, which were used as a roof covering).

 Before the construction of first houses on the site of today's town, there were two mills on Šavnik River.
 The first three houses that were built in Šavnik were a tavern with a shop, rifle repair shop and a blacksmith shop.
 The town quickly became a center for the Drobnjaci region, and incorporated a post office, school, primary court, and military post.

-Industrialization during the SFR Yugoslavia era mostly bypassed Šavnik, so did all major transit road or rail links, and economy of town went into stagnation.
-Population of Šavnik and entire municipality is since in slow but steady decline.
+Industrialization during the SFR Yugoslavia era mostly bypassed Šavnik, so did all major transit road or rail links, and the economy of the town went into stagnation.
+Population of Šavnik and the entire municipality has since been in slow but steady decline.
 Most of the residents are migrating to Nikšić and southern Montenegro, and Šavnik is often a synonym for a poor and deteriorating town.
 The new road Risan - Nikšić - Šavnik - Žabljak (P5), and proximity of Žabljak as a main mountain tourist resort in Montenegro may boost Šavnik's economic prospects.

 Population

-Šavnik is administrative centre of Šavnik municipality, which in 2011 had a population of 2,070.
-The town of Šavnik itself has 472 citizens.
+Šavnik is the administrative centre of Šavnik municipality, which in 2023 had a population of 1,588.
+The town of Šavnik itself has 364 residents.